Self-Awareness

 • After breathing, focus on something else as it flows into perspective.

-• Look at the world around you, but treat your view as simply 1 perspective instead of “reality”.
+• Look at the world around you, but treat your view as simply one perspective instead of “reality”.

 • Slowly observe everything as a matter of experience or perspective, not as anything that “is” or “isn’t”.